scottkmaxwell/papa/README.md

 server at the same time but there is currently no protection against multiple processes doing so.

-By default, Papa will start on port 20202.
+By default, the papa kernel process will communicate over port 20202.
 You can change this by specifying a different port number or a path.
 By specifying a path, a Unix socket will be used instead.

-If you are going to be creating Papa client instances in many places in your code, you may want to just call papa.set_default_port or papa.set_default_path once when your application is starting and then just instantiate the Papa client with no parameters.
+If you are going to be creating papa client instances in many places in your code, you may want to just call `papa.set_default_port` or `papa.set_default_path` once when your application is starting and then just instantiate the Papa object with no parameters.